 - Press cereal mixture into the prepared pan using a buttered spatula or wax paper.

-- While treats are cooling put half a bag of semi sweet chocolate chips in a microwave safe bowl.
-Stir after every 30 seconds of heating until the chocolate is melted.
+- While treats are cooling put half a bag of semi sweet chocolate chips in a microwave safe bowl with a ½ tablespoon of vegetable shortening.
+Stir after every 30 seconds of heating until the chocolate is melted and smooth.

 - Flip your pan over a cutting board and the treats should easily come out onto the cutting surface.
 Use a Mickey head cookie cutter cut out your Rice Krispie treats.